-Airbrush makeup is done with the help of an airbrush gun.
+SO what’s Airbrush Makeup then?
+Airbrush makeup is ONE of the ways of applying HIGH DEFINITION makeup or HD Makeup.
+The main difference is in the way of application.
+It is done with the help of an airbrush gun.
 It is fast, hygienic and gives flawless results if done correctly.
-This latest trend in makeup is becoming increasingly popular these days because of the finish that it provides.
+This trend in makeup is becoming increasingly popular these days because of the finish that it provides.
 The products used in this makeup are specifically designed for the airbrush gun.

-With airbrush, one can apply blusher, eye shadow, lipstick and even eyeliner.
-However, to save time in cleaning the airbrush gun, most artists apply base with it and complete the rest manually.
+With an airbrush, one can apply blusher, eye shadow, lipstick, and even eyeliner.
+However, to save time in cleaning the airbrush gun, most artists apply the base with it and complete the rest manually.

 - All products can be used.